About the Mental Health Court

 How criminal cases are referred

-• the alleged offender or their legal representative
+• the defendant or their legal representative

 • the Director of Public Prosecutions